 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-- BCC PLUS GCSE Art/Textile, Maths and English at C/4
+A level: BCC plus GCSE Art/Textile, Maths and English at C/4

-- 25 points must include Visual Arts and Maths
+IB Diploma: 25 points must include Visual Arts, English and Maths

-- Level 3 Extended Diploma in relevant subject at DMM PLUS GCSE Art/Textile, Maths and English at C/4
+BTEC: Level 3 Extended Diploma in relevant subject at DMM plus GCSE Art/Textile, Maths and English at C/4

 Academic IELTS score of 6.0 (or equivalent) with no element below 5.5.